owid/cartograms/README.md

 Other data – the US in 1776, the population of various metropolitan areas, and the population of some small countries – are mostly from Wikipedia.

 James A. Dougenik, Nicholas R. Chrisman & Duane R. Niemeyer (1985) AN ALGORITHM TO CONSTRUCT CONTINUOUS AREA CARTOGRAMS, The Professional Geographer, 37:1, 75-81, DOI: 10.1111/j.0033-0124.1985.00075.x

-M. T. Gastner, V. Seguy, and P. More, “Fast flow-based algorithm for creating density-equalizing map projections,” Proceedings of the National Academy of Sciences, vol. 115, no. 10, pp. E2156–E2164, Feb.
-2018, doi: 10.1073/pnas.1712674115.
 ```